vmware/vSphere-machine-learning-extension/docs/install/auth.rst

 Introduction
 ------------

-The goal of Freestone Kubeflow's integration with LDAP Server is that you can login to Freestone Kubeflow using your LDAP account.
-As shown in the following screenshots, choose **Log in with OpenLDAP**, input your account name and password, then you can login to Freestone Kubeflow successfully.
+The goal of Kubeflow on vSphere's integration with LDAP Server is that you can login to Kubeflow on vSphere using your LDAP account.
+As shown in the following screenshots, choose **Log in with OpenLDAP**, input your account name and password, then you can login to Kubeflow on vSphere successfully.
 When you login, it will create your own user profile automatically.

 .. image:: ../_static/operation-guide-auth-ldap-goal01.png
 .. image:: ../_static/operation-guide-auth-ldap-goal02.jpeg